mark-thompson01/Network-Hash-Capture-and-Cracking/README.md

 ![ResponderLab3.PNG](Images/ResponderLab3.PNG)

 The Responder tool listens for network events through the eth0 interface.
 While it is running, I will capture the NTLMv2 hash of the Windows 10 target by attempting to authenticate to a nonexistent server named server01.
+This is performed locally on the target system within the local network.

 ![ResponderLabAdd1.PNG](Images/ResponderLabAdd1.PNG)